zachvp/simcity-bikinibottom/README.md

 		+ Name field checking and assigning.
 + Restaurant integration (with Erik)
 + Image editing and collection for MainFrame and Building role GUIs.
-+ Mentored other group members with their AnimationPanel and other GUI elements.
++ Mentored other group members with their AnimationPanel and other GUI elements
++ Created log display
++ Created scenarios panel
++ Created base Restaurant information panel for all restaurants

 ###Zach Vega-Perkins
 + Housing design, implementation and GUI.